-- 1 Following the update of our Banks Methodology on 9 July 2021, ZKB's outstanding CHF1,065 million of high-trigger Additional Tier 1 (AT1) instruments are no longer included in TCE, but are instead incorporated in our Advanced LGF analysis. - 2 The CHF460 million first-time implementation effect of this accounting change was offset against retained earnings within shareholders' equity and therefore did not impact the bank's income statement. - 3 As of January 2019, new gone concern capital requirements, equal to 40% of the going concern capital requirements for domestic systemically important banks such as ZKB came into effect, phasing in until January 2026.
+- 1 Following the update of our Banks Methodology on 9 July 2021, ZKB's outstanding CHF1,065 million of high-trigger Additional Tier 1 (AT1) instruments are no longer included in TCE, but are instead incorporated in our Advanced LGF analysis. - 2 As of January 2019, new gone concern capital requirements, equal to 40% of the going concern capital requirements for domestic systemically important banks such as ZKB came into effect, phasing in until January 2026.
 Moreover, in September 2019, FINMA levied additional gone concern capital requirements on ZKB, which will also phase in and result in a total gone concern capital requirement of 7.9% of RWA in 2026.
-As of 31 December 2021, the transitional gone concern add-on stood at 2.9% of RWA, covered by Tier 2 capital instruments and the explicit guarantee of the Canton of Zurich, which can account for 50% of the gone concern capital requirements and includes the CHF1.0 billion dotation capital reserve mentioned above.
-In the past, ZKB has taken action to improve its capital buffers above and beyond the increased capital requirements through (1) the issuance of CHF750 million and CHF315 million of high-trigger Additional Tier 1 (AT1) securities in June 2017 and October 2020, respectively; (2) the successful issuance of €500 million capital made available by the canton in 2015 and of €500 million Tier 2 capital in 2022; and (3) a CHF500 million and CHF325 million increase in dotation capital made available by the canton in 2015 and 2020, respectively, resulting in a total commitment of CHF3.425 billion at present. - 4 On 1 April 2020, the SNB increased the amount of sight deposits that banks can hold at 0% interest at the central bank to 30x the minimum reserve requirement from 25x previously.
-The multiplier was lowered again to 28x as part of the 50 basis point rate increase the Swiss National Bank (SNB) announced on 16 June 2022.
-If interest rates rise further from the current -0.25%, the carry trade opportunity for the Swiss banks will disappear.
+As of 30 June 2022, the transitional gone concern add-on stood at 3.9% of RWA, covered by Tier 2 capital instruments and the explicit guarantee of the Canton of Zurich, which can account for 50% of the gone concern capital requirements and includes the CHF1.0 billion dotation capital reserve mentioned above.
+In the past, ZKB has taken action to improve its capital buffers above and beyond the increased capital requirements through (1) the issuance of CHF750 million and CHF315 million of high-trigger Additional Tier 1 (AT1) securities in June 2017 and October 2020, respectively; (2) the successful issuance of €500 million of low-trigger Tier 2 capital in 2015 and of €500 million Tier 2 capital in 2022; and (3) a CHF500 million and CHF425 million increase in dotation capital made available by the canton in 2015 and 2020, respectively, resulting in a total commitment of CHF3.425 billion at present.

-© 2022 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2023 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
-CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
+CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
-SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
+SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL ORLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
 MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES ITS PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.